Hypothalamus: Sexual dimorphism

 Several hypothalamic nuclei are sexually dimorphic; i.e., there are clear differences in both structure and function between males and females.
 Some differences are apparent even in gross neuroanatomy: most notable is the sexually dimorphic nucleus within the preoptic area, in which the differences are subtle changes in the connectivity and chemical sensitivity of particular sets of neurons.
 The importance of these changes can be recognized by functional differences between males and females.
 For instance, males of most species prefer the odor and appearance of females over males, which is instrumental in stimulating male sexual behavior.
 If the sexually dimorphic nucleus is lesioned, this preference for females by males diminishes.
-Also, the pattern of secretion of growth hormone is sexually dimorphic; this is why in many species, adult males are visibly distinct sizes from females.
+Also, the pattern of secretion of growth hormone is sexually dimorphic(for mice); this is why in many species, adult males are visibly distinct sizes from females.

 Responsiveness to ovarian steroids

 Dimorphism is also found in physiological and behavioral responses to ovarian steroids in adults, where males and females respond to these hormones differently.
 For example, estrogen receptor sensitivity for different sets of neurons is dimorphic already early on in development.
 Hypothalamic dimorphism underlies some known behavioral differences in mice, and has known physiological effects in humans, e.g. affecting thermoregulation and metabolism.
 Although human hypothalami exhibit various sex differences, it is not certain which behaviors are caused, predisposed, and not caused by these.
 In addition to confounding environmental factors, the hypothalamus also contributes to dimorphic human behaviors where the hypothalamus does not itself cause dimorphism, but rather exhibits conditional, dimorphic responses as part of greater pathways, such as the HPG-axis or the HPA-axis.

 Estrogen and progesterone can influence gene expression in particular neurons or induce changes in cell membrane potential and kinase activation, leading to diverse non-genomic cellular functions.
 Estrogen and progesterone bind to their cognate nuclear hormone receptors, which translocate to the cell nucleus and interact with regions of DNA known as hormone response elements (HREs) or get tethered to another transcription factor's binding site.
 Estrogen receptor (ER) has been shown to transactivate other transcription factors in this manner, despite the absence of an estrogen response element (ERE) in the proximal promoter region of the gene.
 In general, ERs and progesterone receptors (PRs) are gene activators, with increased mRNA and subsequent protein synthesis following hormone exposure.

 Male and female brains differ in the distribution of estrogen receptors; this is widely assumed to be caused by neonatal estradiol exposure, with some mechanisms being proven, however the complete underlying mechanism remains uncertain.
 Estrogen and progesterone receptors show differential expression where they are found in neurons of the anterior and mediobasal hypothalamus, notably: